-Story Guides Presidential Powers: Learning About the Executive Branch
+Story Guides What is the Executive Branch?

 - What are some of the defining characteristics of executive powers?
 Why do these powers fulfill a need not addressed by the legislative branch?